 At this moment sitting at the Shabbat table alone, watching the sunset with dogs at my feet, I feel grateful.
-There is a filling of my heart for my children now together in Australia and New Zealand for a few weeks, my always understanding husband, my amazing family, my longstanding friends, gratifying work, and adorable pets.
+There is a feeling of my heart for my children now together in Australia and New Zealand for a few weeks, my always understanding husband, my amazing family, my longstanding friends, gratifying work, and adorable pets.

 My father felt so fortunate in his life and had a knack for announcing his happiness.
 At the shiva following his brother's funeral, he turned to the back seat of the car and looked at all of us middle-aged kids and said, "Did everyone have a good time?"
 He had dementia then.
 We laughed at the irony, but actually he was right.
 We did have a very good time come to think of it as we always did at Levine family events.
 I remember great Aunt Ruth's 80th birthday party when Dad left saying, "If someone didn't have fun, it was their own fault."
 Family was joy to my father.